emilyvertosick/Statistics-Course/docs/01-week1.md

 #### Data Manipulation

-Most of the data manipulation we will be doing in this course, such as creating variables and selecting specific variables and observations to keep, is done using functions from the `dplyr` package (part of the `tidyverse`) package.
+Most of the data manipulation we will be doing in this course, such as creating variables and selecting specific variables and observations to keep, is done using functions from the {dplyr} package (part of the {tidyverse} package).
 This includes the `select` and `mutate` functions that you've seen in this lesson, as well as other functions you will see in future lessons, like `filter`.
 Click [here](https://dplyr.tidyverse.org/) if you need help remembering which function to use, or need code examples for these functions.

 #### Statistical Functions

-Most of the statistical functions that will be used in this course are included in the `stats` package, which is pre-loaded when you install R. These include the following functions, among others: `quantile`, `binom.test`, `t.test`, `wilcox.test`, `fisher.test`, `lm` and `glm`.
+Most of the statistical functions that will be used in this course are included in the {stats} package, which is pre-loaded when you install R. These include the following functions, among others: `quantile`, `binom.test`, `t.test`, `wilcox.test`, `fisher.test`, `lm` and `glm`.
 You can access the help files for these using the `?functionname` notation, for example, `?quantile`.

 If you need help deciding which statistical functions to use, the best place to start would be searching through the statistics course online book, using the magnifying glass option at the top left.
 For example, if you search "logistic regression", you can find section 5.2.4 "Logistic regression", which will take you to the section of the course on this topic.

 #### Tables

-For more information on the `gtsummary` package, which creates formatted tables, click [here](http://www.danieldsjoberg.com/gtsummary/).
+For more information on the {gtsummary} package, which creates formatted tables, click [here](http://www.danieldsjoberg.com/gtsummary/).

 ## Assignments